 The FSU HPC system is comprised of 12,492 x86 64-bit compute cores linked together by low-latency infiniband networks for MPI communication.
 The aggregate peak performance of the system is 264.6 TFLOPS.
 Compute nodes support between 2 and 16GB of memory per core, with servers up to 256GB.
 A redundant cluster of specialized nodes serve as the user entry points for the system.

 The cluster utilizes the Slurm scheduler for job submission and scheduling.
 Slurm is an open source scheduling system that automates the job submission, allocation, and management process for HPC users.
 To maximize the utility of the system we offer, a broad set of compilers, math/communication libraries, and software applications are available to users.
 Users can request the installation of new software by RCC staff.
 Using container technologies such as Docker and Singularity, users are free to configure their own software environments.

 Interactive Computing and Scientific Visualization

 Large datasets generated on the RCC computing resources or by research instrumentation on or off FSU's campus can be interactively analyzed and explored using the Spear Cluster.
 The Spear Cluster is comprised of over 280 x86 64-bit processor cores that is linked with other RCC resources over a high speed IP network.
 Users log directly into Spear nodes and run interact with data through a basic shell or X11-based graphical applications.

-The RCC maintains three file systems to facilitate data analysis pipelines and workflows.
+The RCC maintains two file systems to facilitate data analysis pipelines and workflows.